Santa Monica is a town famous for its sunny beaches and temperate climate, so why is the sky so grey and full of gloom in the spring time?

 However, when visiting Santa Monica in May or June, you may find the beaches to be socked in with fog or low-lying clouds and there are some days when you may not see the sun at all!
-These seasonal foggy conditions are common in Santa Monica and other Los Angeles beach cities and is called “the marine layer”, a cool, low-lying layer of air that forms over the ocean caused by the cooling effect of the water on the air above it.
+These seasonal foggy conditions are common in Santa Monica and other Los Angeles beach cities and is called “the marine layer”, a cool, low-lying layer of air that forms over the ocean caused by the cooling effect of the water on the slightly warmer air above it.
 The marine layer is typically found near the coast, but it can extend inland for several miles.
 The thickness of the marine layer can vary, but it is typically no more than a few hundred feet thick.

 Due to the predictable presence of these low clouds in the spring, most Angelenos refer to these foggy weather conditions as “May Gray” or “June Gloom”.
 Both terms refer to these low-lying clouds that can hang around for days, or roll in unexpectedly in the late afternoon.
 The marine layer can have a significant impact on the weather.
 It can cause fog and low clouds, and it can also reduce the amount of sunlight that reaches the ground.
 This can lead to cooler temperatures and higher humidity.
 The marine layer can also affect the wind patterns.

-Although these coastal fog banks can linger all day, the marine layer is most common in the morning and evening, when the temperature difference between the land and the water is greatest.
+Although these coastal fog banks can linger all day, the marine layer is most common in the morning and evening when the temperature difference between the land and the water is greatest.
 The marine layer can be broken up, or “burn off” by the sun and warming mid-day temperatures.
-May Gray and June Gloom is a common occurrence in California, and it can last for several days or even weeks.
+May Gray and June Gloom are both a common occurrence in California, and it can last for several days or even weeks.
 These conditions are hyper-localized to coastal areas.
 Although there may be foggy, dreary clouds in Hollywood or the Valleys in the early morning, these damp clouds dissipate almost as soon as the sun rises.
-However, by the beaches where the Pacific Ocean serves as a huge reservoir of cooler temperatures, these low-lying fogy conditions can linger throughout the day.
+However, by the beaches where the Pacific Ocean serves as a huge reservoir of cooler temperatures, these low-lying foggy conditions can linger throughout the day.

 However, by July, the water temperatures rise sufficiently enough to discourage the formation of the marine layer overnight, so blue skies and sunny days are abundant by the beach for the remainder of the summer in Southern California.